Moving to Melbourne and building a personal website have both been planned, or attempted, several times over the last few years.

 Broadly this research is looking at the application of computational design tools to landscape architecture and urban design.
 This is generally an underdeveloped area of research, although there have been some interesting recent developments that point to an emerging ‘computational landscape architecture’, or at least a new strain of computational design techniques that focus on landscape architectural problems.
 Last year, Digital Landscape Architecture Now was the sole major reference point for this area, albeit one that presented a blunted-edge view of contemporary practice.

-As with any design project that lacks budget, time, and scope constraints, developing a personal site or portfolio is an exercise in slouching towards an unknown ideal.
-Thankfully, having an article published with a URL in my bio provided a much needed deadline for finishing and launching this thing.
+As with any design project that lacks a defined budget, time, or scope, developing a personal site or portfolio is an exercise in slouching towards an unknown ideal.
+Thankfully, having an article published with a URL in my author bio provided a much-needed deadline for finishing and launching this thing.

 On the technology side, the site is generated using the excellent Jekyll engine, which perfectly enables my addiction to writing anything and everything in Markdown.
 With no need for a database or dynamic language runtime, I can host the whole site quite happily as a collection of static files and folders over on Amazon’s Cloudfront CDN.